Google Public DNS

 Google Public DNS is a Domain Name System (DNS) service offered to Internet users worldwide by Google.
 It functions as a recursive name server.
 Google Public DNS was announced on December 3, 2009, in an effort described as "making the web faster and more secure."
 As of 2018, it is the largest public DNS service in the world, handling over a trillion queries per day.
-Google Public DNS is not related to Google Cloud DNS, which is a DNS hosting service.
+Google Public DNS is distinct from Google Cloud DNS, a DNS hosting service.

 Service

-The Google Public DNS service operates recursive name servers for public use at the four IP addresses listed below.
+The Google Public DNS service operates recursive name servers for public use at four IP addresses.
 These addresses are mapped to the nearest operational server by anycast routing.